History of Bobby Hurley in Timeline

 1999: End of NBA Career

-In 1999, Bobby Hurley's National Basketball Association (NBA) career concluded after also playing for the Vancouver Grizzlies.
+In 1999, Bobby Hurley's career in the National Basketball Association (NBA) came to an end with the Vancouver Grizzlies.

 2001: Songandaprayer Wins Fountain of Youth Stakes

-In 2001, Bobby Hurley's horse, Songandaprayer, won the Fountain of Youth Stakes.
+In 2001, Songandaprayer, a thoroughbred horse owned by Bobby Hurley, won the Fountain of Youth Stakes.

 2002: Named to ACC 50th Anniversary Team

-In 2002, Bobby Hurley was selected as one of the fifty greatest players in Atlantic Coast Conference history, named to the ACC 50th Anniversary men's basketball team.
+In 2002, Bobby Hurley was recognized as one of the fifty greatest players in Atlantic Coast Conference history by being named to the ACC 50th Anniversary men's basketball team.

-In 2003, Bobby Hurley was hired as a scout by the Philadelphia 76ers.
+In 2003, Bobby Hurley was hired by the Philadelphia 76ers as a scout.

 In 2006, Bobby Hurley was inducted into the National Polish American Sports Hall of Fame.